MorillonLab/HOTAIR_LSD1/README.md

           ./DESeq2_script_example.R

-       To Run conditions GL vs PH, the script has been run with the option :
+       To compare conditions *GL* vs *PH*, the script has been run with the option :

            -t "two_firsts_vs_others_combined"